 We’re guessing it’s because of the increased amplitude – tends to increase the rattling.
 You should expect 53-54dB on lower speed levels and at least 63-64dB at the highest speed.
 These are similar figures as other 12mm amplitude massage guns.

-In practice, it doesn’t disturb normal conversation and there may be no need to increase the TV volume when using the device.
+In practice, it doesn’t disturb the normal conversation, and there may be no need to increase the TV volume when using the device.

 It’s a rechargeable lithium-ion 23V battery.
 They say it can go for at least 3 hours before you have to charge it again.
 Realistically, however, if you apply pressure and use it at higher speeds, it should last for about 2 hours.